IsmAvatar/LateralGM/README.md

  and finding ways to break things that I thought couldn't be broken and finding SVN, which helped teamwork and version control.
 * Josh Ventura <JoshV10@gmail.com> provided some icons and algorithm assistance.
-* Robert B. Colton <robertbcolton@hotmail.com> GMX format, Shaders, major bug fixes, and preferences panel.
+* Robert B. Colton added GMX format, Shaders, major bug fixes, and preferences panel.

 Special Thanks
 -------